bigsfr/android_wallpaper_flipcube/README.md

 Introduction
 ============

-FlipBoard alike wallpaper in which rotating cube is rendered for flip pages.
+FlipBoard alike wallpaper in which rotating cube is rendered on turning pages.
 Precompiled application can be found at http://play.google.com/store/apps/details?id=fi.harism.wallpaper.flipcube